guybedford/chomp-extensions/docs/rollup.md

 * `warn: false` is supported to disable warnings.
 * `#PJSON_VERSION` is supported for version substitution in the `banner` output option.
 * `plugin` is an array of `{ package, ...pluginOptions }` option, where the plugin is imported as `import '<package>'`.
-* `autoInstall`: Set to *false* to disable auto install of plugins packages and RollupJS.
+* `auto-install`: Set to *false* to disable auto install of plugins packages and RollupJS.
+* `clear-dir`: Boolean, defaults to *false*, whether to remove all files in the output directory before starting the build.

 The template can run in two "modes":